csc-training/summerschool/computer-platforms/docs/01_modules_make_batch_jobs.md

 </small>

-#  File input/output (I/O) and Lustre {.section}
+#  HPC filesystems and Lustre {.section}

-# Parallel file systems

-- All large parallel computer systems provide a parallel file system area
+# Filesystems on CSC supercomputers

+The filesystem used on CSC systems (Puhti, Mahti, Lumi) is called **Lustre**.

+- Parallel: data is distributed across many storage drives
-    - Files can be accessed from all tasks
+- Files can be accessed from all tasks (user permissions still apply)
-    - Dedicated I/O nodes common on large systems
+- Lustre is very common in HPC in general, not just at CSC

-- Some systems also provide a local disk area for temporary storage
+Many systems also provide node-local disk area for temporary storage

-    - Only visible to tasks on the same node
+- `/tmp`, `$TMPDIR`, `$LOCAL_SCRATCH` *etc.* depending on the system
-    - Results have to be copied after simulation

-- **Lustre** is a popular parallel file system in use on many HPC systems
-    - Supports all of the above features
-    - Used also at CSC (Puhti, Mahti, Lumi)
+- Sometimes the temporary storage may reside directly in memory (`/tmp` on Lumi compute nodes).
+Consult system docs

 # Lustre architecture